 One may be the loneliest number, but two can be worse than one in the context of founders.

-1. Flip a coin.
 Flipping a coin has many virtues.
-It’s quick, simple, and most importantly it’s cheap.
+It’s quick, simple, and most importantly, it’s cheap.
 For important decisions, however, relying on the flip of a coin might not be the best course of action.

-2. Written arguments.
-Under this deadlock provision if neither party can agree on a decision then each would submit a one page memo to the other side explaining why his action should be taken.
+Under this deadlock provision, if neither party can agree on a decision then each would submit a one-page memo to the other side explaining why his action should be taken.
 The act of preparing the memo is obviously time consuming, and oftentimes the side with less conviction won’t do it.
 The parties should agree on a deadline for when the memo should be due (i.e. within 5 days).

-3. Third Party Advisor.
 Different from a mediator, this would be a pre-determined third party selected by both parties to break deadlocks.
 This person could be a colleague, a mentor, your attorney, or any other competent party.
-The third party would take into consideration the memos prepared by each party (discussed in option 2 above) and would render a final decision within 10 days.
+The third party would take into consideration the memos prepared by each party (discussed above) and would render a final decision within 10 days.

-5. Trigger the buy-sell agreement.
-A buy-sell agreement, in a nutshell, is an agreement between co-owners that governs the purchase of one party’s entire ownership share in a business.
-Triggering the buy-sell agreement is an extreme measure and is generally reserved when there exists a material disagreement regarding the operations of a company and all other measures have been exhausted.
+A Buy-Sell Agreement, in a nutshell, is an agreement between co-owners that governs the purchase of one party’s entire ownership share in a business.
+Triggering the Buy-Sell Agreement is an extreme measure and is generally reserved when there exists a material disagreement regarding the operations of a company and all other measures have been exhausted.